Description

 E-GIFT CARDS

 Once the e-gift card has been e-mailed, it is non-refundable.
-If the intended recipient does not receive their e-card or accidentally deletes it, we are happy to resend the e-gift card if they contact us through our online contact formand/or via email at store@studentfilmmakers.com.
+If the intended recipient does not receive their e-card or accidentally deletes it, we are happy to resend the e-gift card if they contact us through our online contact form and/or via email at store@studentfilmmakers.com.

 WORKSHOPS